inbravo/scala-feature-set/README.md

-# scala-src
-Experiements in scala
+# scala-src : experiements in scala

-# To compile and run.
-In sbt type:
+## To compile and run.
+In sbt console type:

 	run
-# To solve library dependencies in eclipse.
-In sbt type:
+## To solve library dependencies in eclipse.
+In sbt console type:

     reload
     eclipse with-source=true